Skip to Content Facebook Feature Image

 “She did some high-speed skiing,” Knight said, “and had no issues.”

-Still, Vonn and her team could use some more time for recovery and Knight said she wouldn’t mind if there’s a weather-related cancellation of Thursday’s opening downhill training session.
-Heavy snow was falling Wedneday, raising the prospect of a cancellation.
+Still, Vonn and her team could use some more time for recovery.
+Knight said she wouldn’t mind if there’s a weather-related cancellation and they got their wish Wednesday when organizers announced that Thursday’s opening downhill training session would not be held due to the heavy ongoing snowfall on the course.

 “But we also need to get out of the start gate on one training run in case something happens further along the line and they have to cancel something else,” Knight said.